SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 Edited by Douglass Cassel

-Although corporate tort liability for transnational human rights abuses has occupied courts in North America and Europe for a quarter of a century, recent trends outside the U.S. suggest an increasing likelihood of companies being held to a duty of care to persons affected by the operations of their foreign subsidiaries.
+Corporate tort liability for transnational human rights abuses has occupied courts in North America and Europe for over a quarter of a century.
+Recent trends suggest an increasing likelihood of multinational companies being held liable in tort to persons affected by the operations of their foreign subsidiaries.

 In the United States, a series of suits were filed against companies in the mid-1990’s under the Alien Tort Statute (ATS).
 One well-known early case, Doe v Unocal, 395 F. 3d 932 (9th Cir.
 2002), rehearing en banc ordered, 395 F. 3d 978 (2003), involved Unocal’s alleged responsibility for forced labor, murder and rape committed by the Myanmar army while providing security for construction of a gas pipeline owned by a joint venture of which Unocal was part.
 The case was later settled for an undisclosed sum.

-In contrast to this retreat in the U.S., potential corporate tort liability for transnational human rights abuses has recently been expanded by the Supreme Courts of Britain and Canada, and by courts of appeals in Germany and The Netherlands.
+Potential corporate tort liability for transnational human rights abuses has also recently been expanded by the Supreme Courts of Britain and Canada, and by courts of appeal in Germany and The Netherlands.

 In Germany, an appeals court in 2017 allowed a suit brought by a Peruvian farmer to proceed against a large Germany electric utility for contributing to global warming.
 Lliuya v.
 RWE AG, Case No. 2-O-28515, Regional Court of Hamm.
 The farmer alleged that greenhouse gas emissions by the utility contributed to melting of glaciers in the Andes, threatening his farm in Peru.